indieweb/wordpress-micropub/readme.md

 `micropub_syndicate-to( $synd_urls, $user_id )`

 Called to generate the list of `syndicate-to` targets to return in response to a query.
 Returns `$synd_urls`, an array, possibly modified.
+This filter is empty by default
 `micropub_query( $resp, $input )`

 $resp defaults to null.
 If the return value is non-null, it should be an associative array that is encoded as JSON and will be returned in place of the normal micropub response.

+`disable_micropub_auth( $boolean )`

+If this filter returns true the authentication functions built into the plugin are disabled.
+By default, this is disabled if the IndieAuth Plugin is installed.

+`indieauth_scopes( $scopes )`

+This returns scopes from a plugin implementing IndieAuth or from the internal IndieAuth code.
+This filter is empty by default.

+`indieauth_response( $response )`

+This returns the token auth response from a plugin implementing IndieAuth or from the internal IndieAuth code.
+This filter is empty by default.

 ...and two hooks: